5th Special Forces Group (United States): Vietnam War

-Fearing the growing threat of the Viet Cong insurgency to the South Vietnamese government, President John F. Kennedy began activating special forces units in anticipation of their insurgency combat expertise in 1961.
-The 5th Special Forces Group was among those units activated in 1961, and while attending training at the Special Warfare Center, Kennedy visited the units and personally approved the distinctive Special Force's Green Beret.
+In 1961, President John F. Kennedy began activating special forces units, including 5th Special Forces Group, to fight the growing Viet Cong insurgency.
 The 5th SFG was first deployed as a battlefield advisory group for the Army of the Republic of Vietnam (ARVN).
-In 1964, the 5th Special Forces Group contracted with Vietnamese and other Southeast Asian producers to make fatigues and other items such as boonie hats using Tigerstripe fabric.
-By February 1965, it was deployed as a mainstay battle force once the war was in full swing.
-They used unconventional and conventional warfare and were some of the last soldiers the United States pulled out of Vietnam.
+In 1964, the Group hired Vietnamese and other Southeast Asian producers to make fatigues, boonie hats, and other items of Tigerstripe fabric.
+By February 1965, the war was in full swing and the Group was deployed as a mainstay battle force using unconventional and conventional warfare.

-From 1961 to 1964 the group wore a black flash bordered in white, designed primarily to provide visibility against the beret.
+From 1961 to 1963, the group wore a black flash bordered in white, designed primarily to provide visibility against the Green Beret.
 The group's personnel in Vietnam adopted a variant flash, which added diagonal yellow stripe with three narrow red over-stripes to the existing black background and white border.
-This version was worn from 1964 to 1970.
-These colors symbolize the 1st and 7th SFG Soldiers who served under 5th SFG during the Vietnam War.
+This version was worn from 1963 to 1970.
+These colors symbolize the flag of the Republic of Vietnam and it has been erroneously reported that they symbolize the 1st and 7th SFG soldiers who served under 5th SFG during the Vietnam War.
 From 1970 to 1985, the variant flash was adopted by the entire Group, rather than just those serving in Vietnam.
 The unit's flash reverted to the plain black version on 16 January 1985.
-On 23 March 2016, the 5th Special Forces Group once more changed over to the Vietnam-era flash to pay respect to the unit's history and the Green Berets of the past who are part of the unit's history.
+On 23 March 2016, the 5th Special Forces Group once more changed over to the Vietnam-era flash.